 Welcome to April’s side hustle report!
 So, this is my first time sharing any sort of income stats on the blog.
-For the past two years, I have been creating debt free and budget-related videos on YouTube and I specifically chose NOT to share details about my income.
+For the past two years, I’ve been creating debt-free and budget-related videos on Youtube and I specifically chose NOT to share details about my income.
 I made that decision for two reasons.

 One, it’s very personal.
 Honestly I don’t mind sharing the information with complete strangers, but there are people in my “real” life that watch my videos (and now read the blog) and it’s somehow more difficult to share the specifics with people I know (does that make sense?).